Manifaust/cloud-glossary/_terms/garden.md

 action: create, destroy, and control containers
 ---

-Garden is Go client, server, and implementable API for creating and managing containers.
-It relies on pluggable backends that implement its interface.
+Garden is the [container](/container/) manager for [Cloud Foundry](/cloud-foundry/).
+It's made up of a Golang client, server, and implementable API for creating and managing containers.
+Garden relies on pluggable backends that implement its interface.
 It is the containerization layer used by Diego.

 > These interfaces contain methods to perform the following actions:
 > * Create and delete containers